-Winter swoops south, bringing freezing rain to North Texas
+Winter swoops south, bringing freezing rain to N. Texas

 Dallas — Freezing rain coated parts of Texas with ice on Monday, leading to hundreds of cancelled flights and a delay in the “American Sniper” murder trial.